idoh 2026 colourful.jpg

 This year’s theme explores the relationship between social media and happiness, highlighting the potential challenges for our wellbeing as well as ways we can all use tech for good.

-The impact of social media on wellbeing is also the theme of this year’s upcoming World Happiness Report being published on 20 March 2026.
-In the report a range of experts will use the latest global data to explore how closely the extent and nature of social media is linked to differences in happiness trends in and among countries and around the world.
+The association between social media and wellbeing is also the theme of this year’s upcoming World Happiness Report, published on 20 March 2026.
+In the report, a range of experts will use the latest global data to examine how social media is linked to happiness trends around the world.

 Get access to a special live event to celebrate the day and be the first to hear the findings from the World Happiness Report 2026.